dmmiller612/Syringe/README.md

 SomeClass someClass = syringe.getClassInstance(SomeClass.class);
 ```

 This will inject all dependencies the class has.
-For a working example, you can checkout the testPackage in the repository.
+A working example will be linked soon.